MicrosoftDocs/Dynamics-365-Operations.et-ee/articles/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates.md

 | **Olek**                         | See vorm eemaldatakse 2021. a oktoobris.   |

-## <a name="platform-updates-for-version-10013-of-finance-and-operations-apps"></a>Rakenduste Finance and Operations Platformi versiooni 10.0.13 värskendused
+## <a name="platform-updates-for-version-10013-of-finance-and-operations-apps"></a>Finantside ja toimingute rakenduste versiooni 10.0.13 platvormi värskendused

 ### <a name="custom-code-defined-in-ssrs-report-properties"></a>SSRS-aruande atribuutides määratletud kohandatud kood